Which Kitchen Model is Right for You? Choosing the Right Kitchen Model from Cloud, Ghost, Shared & More Explained

 Which Kitchen Model is Right for You? | Food Business Guide

 Which Kitchen Model is Right for You?
-A Human Guide to Cloud, Ghost, Shared, and Beyond
+A Guide to Cloud, Ghost, Shared, and Beyond

 In a time when food delivery is growing faster than dine-in demand, one question is reshaping the restaurant industry: What type of kitchen setup is right for your food business?
 Gone are the days when your only option was opening a traditional restaurant.
 Now you have ghost kitchens, cloud kitchens, shared kitchens, mobile food trucks, franchise kitchens, and more — each with its own opportunities, costs, and challenges.